top of page

 General expectations

 You will be travelling through some of the most remote locations in the world.
 We are sure you will enjoy your trip.
-Depending on specific itinerary it could be relatively long trip covering several Stans of Central Asia, sometimes including multiple border crossing, different buses and guides, people of different cultures and languages.
-The trip will involve some long transfers in the bus and most of roads do not correspond European quality standards.
-It is a pure once in in lifetime experience, with some exhausting days and mess at borders.
-Please consider this tour as Adventure and not a European shopping tour.
+Depending on the specific itinerary it could be a relatively long trip covering several Stans of Central Asia, sometimes including multiple border crossings, different buses and guides, people of different cultures and languages.
+The trip will involve some long transfers on the bus and most of roads do not correspond European quality standards.
+It is a pure once-in-a-lifetime experience, with some exhausting days and mess at borders.
+Please consider this tour as Adventure and not as European shopping tour.

 Safety